Cape Hatteras National Seashore in eastern North Carolina stretches the length of 70 miles along the Outer Banks.

 Where to stay when visiting Cape Hatteras National Seashore

-Check out the amazing vacation rentals near Cape Hatteras!
+Check out the amazing vacation rentals and lodging near Cape Hatteras!

 Click on the map below to find current hotel and vacation rental rates for your stay!